Dzhokhar Tsarnaev: 2013 Boston Marathon bombing and aftermath

-MIT killing, carjacking, firefight, and manhunt
+Manhunt and additional crimes

+At 5:00 p.m. on April 18, three days after the bombing, the FBI released images of two suspects carrying backpacks, asking the public's help in identifying them.
+The FBI-released images depicted Dzhokhar and Tamerlan Tsarnaev.

+Hours after the FBI released photos of the two suspects in the bombing, Tamerlan and Dzhokhar Tsarnaev visited their family's apartment in Cambridge.
+There, they obtained five improvised explosive devices (IEDs), ammunition, a semiautomatic handgun, and a machete.
+The two brothers then drove to the Massachusetts Institute of Technology.

-Tsarnaev and his brother murdered MIT police officer Sean Collier on April 18, 2013, at the MIT campus in a failed attempt to steal his gun, before traveling to the Boston neighborhood of Allston.
-There, the brothers carjacked an SUV and robbed the owner.
-However, the owner of the car said he managed to escape when the Tsarnaevs became momentarily distracted in the process of refueling the car at a cash-only gas station.
-Dun Meng, who originally did not give his name to the media but said he goes by the name "Danny", said he fled to another nearby gas station and contacted the police.
-Police were then able to track the location of the car through the man's cellphone and the SUV's anti-theft tracking device.
+On April 18, 2013, at 10:25 p.m., the Tsarnaev brothers ambushed Sean A. Collier of the Massachusetts Institute of Technology Police Department and shot him six times.
+Collier died from his injuries.
+The shooting occurred as part of a failed attempt to steal Collier's gun.
+The brothers then traveled to the Boston neighborhood of Allston.
+There, the brothers carjacked an SUV and robbed its owner, Dun Meng, who said he managed to escape when the Tsarnaevs became momentarily distracted in the process of refueling the car at a cash-only gas station.
+Meng fled to another nearby gas station and contacted the police.
+Police were then able to track the location of the car through Meng's cellphone and the SUV's anti-theft tracking device.

-When police found the stolen SUV and a Honda being driven by the brothers in the early hours of April 19, the suspects engaged in a shootout with police in Watertown.
-During the gunfight, in which bombs were thrown at responding officers, Dzhokhar Tsarnaev was wounded while Tamerlan was shot a number of times before being apprehended.
-Police say that Dzhokhar escaped by driving the stolen SUV toward the officers who were arresting his brother.
-Although the officers managed to avoid being hit, Tsarnaev drove over Tamerlan, dragging him under the SUV about 30 ft in the process (Tamerlan later died at a nearby hospital).
-Tsarnaev reportedly sped off, but abandoned the car about 1/2 mi away and then fled on foot.
-An unprecedented manhunt ensued involving thousands of police officers from several nearby towns as well as state police, FBI, and SWAT teams, who searched numerous homes and property inside a 10-block perimeter.
-Warrants were not issued, but residents reported they were told they must allow the searches to go forward.
-Many reported being instructed to leave their homes as well.
-Images of squad cars and large black armored vehicles crowding the side streets, and videos of residents being led out of their homes at gunpoint soon flooded social media.
+In the early hours of April 19, police found the brothers, and a shootout ensued in Watertown.
+During the gunfight (in which bombs were thrown at responding officers), Dzhokhar Tsarnaev was wounded, and Tamerlan was shot several times.
+Dzhokhar escaped by driving the stolen SUV toward the officers who were arresting his brother, and drove over Tamerlan Tsarnaev, dragging him under the SUV about 30 ft in the process.
+Tamerlan later died at a nearby hospital.
+Dzhokhar drove off but abandoned the car about 1/2 mi away and then fled on foot.
+A Massachusetts Bay Transportation Authority Police officer was critically injured in the course of Dzhokhar Tsarnaev's escape.
+A manhunt involving thousands of police officers from several nearby towns, as well as state police, FBI, and SWAT teams, searched numerous homes and properties in Watertown.
+Images of squad cars and large black armored vehicles crowding the side streets, as well as videos of residents being led out of their homes at gunpoint, soon flooded social media.
 The Boston metro area was effectively shut down all day on April 19.

-After Tsarnaev's name was published in connection with the bombings, his uncle Ruslan Tsarni, who lives in Montgomery Village, Maryland, pleaded with Tsarnaev through television to turn himself in "and ask for forgiveness", and said that he had shamed the family and the Chechen ethnicity.
+After Tsarnaev's name was published in connection with the bombings, his uncle Ruslan Tsarni, who lives in Montgomery Village, Maryland, pleaded with Tsarnaev through the news media to turn himself in "and ask for forgiveness", and said that he had shamed the family and the Chechen honor code.